chiphogg/cppcon-2023-au-units/hogg-cppcon-23.md

 Notes:

-However, if you want a fuller comparison, you can check out the "alternatives" page on our documentation website.
+However, if you want a fuller comparison, you can check out the "alternatives" page on our documentation website, at this URL.

+I'm going to show some screenshots to give you a sense of what this looks like.
+Don't bother trying to squint and read details!
+This slide will be purely visual.
+All we need to know is that:

+- each row is a point of comparison;
+- each _column_ is a _library_;
+- and we use a blue/yellow/orange colorscheme, as a colorblind-friendly alternative to green/yellow/red.

-Here are screenshots of the comparison table for each question in the framework:
+So here are the tables for the questions in our framework:

-- **(click)** one,
+- **(click)** one, "can you get it?"
-- **(click)** two,
+- **(click)** two, "what does it cost?"
-- **(click)** and three.
+- **(click)** and three, the units library features.

-The rows represent the points of comparison, and the columns represent the units libraries we're comparing.

-We can see visually: there are _many_ features that distinguish units libraries in the third table, once you've got past the gauntlet of the first two tables.
-Of course, not all rows are created equal, and the ones higher up tend to be more important than the ones lower down, sometimes much more.
-Don't worry about the details: we'll hit the highlights _in this talk_, and you can always browse the full tables on our website.
+It's pretty clear that once you get past the gauntlet of the first two questions, there are _many_ features that distinguish units libraries.
+In case this feels a little overwhelming, keep in mind that not all rows are created equal, and the ones higher up tend to be more important than the ones lower down, sometimes much more.

+Again: don't worry about the details: we'll hit the highlights _in this talk_, and you can always browse the full tables on our website.

 ---